 Why was the Tracker created?

-The developers behind this project hope to increase data access and transparency when it comes to wetlands impacts, oil and gas projects, and other land developments under the U.S. Army Corps’ jurisdiction.
-The data pulled from these notices can help users better understand the impact of development projects on sensitive areas by revealing and summarizing individual notices, and aggregating valuable data.
+The developers behind this project hope to increase data access and transparency when it comes to wetlands impacts, industrial projects, and other land developments under the U.S. Army Corps’ jurisdiction.
+The data pulled from these notices and permits can help users better understand the potential impacts of development projects on sensitive areas by revealing and summarizing individual projects and aggregating valuable data.
 Empowered with a clearer picture of the current landscape, users can produce better outcomes for the communities impacted.

 How often is data updated and how will I know when there’s been an update?